-The first recorded true ancestor of the modern wolf is Canis lepophagus that existed during the Miocene era (23-5 million years ago).
-It was also known as the hare-eating wolf or the Johnson’s wolf.
+The first recorded true ancestor of the modern wolf is the Canis lepophagus that existed during the Miocene era (23-5 million years ago).
+It was also known as the hare-eating wolf or Johnson’s wolf.
 This wolf’s fossils have only been found in North America and existed for approximately 8.5 million years.
-Another canid group that lived during this time was Borophaginae or the “bone-crushing dogs.”
-They were a large, hyena-like family that reigned as top dog over most of North America until its extinction 2.5 million years ago.
+Another candid group that lived during this time was Borophaginae or the “bone-crushing dogs.”
+They were a large, hyena-like family that reigned as top dogs over most of North America until its extinction 2.5 million years ago.
 When this happened, Canis lepophagus began to evolve and resemble the modern wolf of today.
-The first true wolves appeared 4.7-1.8 million years ago including Canis priscolatrans the oldest relative of the modern day red wolf that crossed the Bering Land Bridge and colonised Eurasia.
-In North America, C. Priscolatrans evolved into Canis mosbachensis which gave rise to Canis lupus, our modern day wolf.
+The first true wolves appeared 4.7-1.8 million years ago including Canis priscolatrans the oldest relative of the modern-day red wolf that crossed the Bering Land Bridge and colonized Eurasia.
+In North America, C. Priscolatrans evolved into Canis mosbachensis which gave rise to Canis lupus, our modern-day wolf.

-Canis lupus, the grey wolf, is one of the most well researched mammals in the world.
+Canis lupus, the grey wolf, is one of the most well-researched mammals in the world.
 Wolves colonized North America between 240, 000 and 11, 000 years ago and began their relationship with humans no later than 15, 000 years ago.
-New DNA testing of a paleolithic dog’s remains from East-Central Asia suggest it may have been closer to 33, 000 years ago that wolves and dogs first became partners.
-The domestication process began when wolves and humans realised a symbiotic relationship existed between them.
-Humans and wolves made an efficient hunting team that were more successful hunting together than on their own.
-They also protected eachother's territory.
+New DNA testing of a paleolithic dog’s remains from East-Central Asia suggests it may have been closer to 33, 000 years ago that wolves and dogs first became partners.
+The domestication process began when wolves and humans realized a symbiotic relationship existed between them.
+Humans and wolves made an efficient hunting team that was more successful hunting together than on their own.
+They also protected each other's territory.
 Wolves and humans essentially became members of the same tribe.

-In 1993, DNA testing revealed that Canis lupus and Canis familiarus (the domestic dog) were the same species.
-Scientists renamed the domestic dog to be classified as a sub-species of wolf: Canis lupus familiarus.
-Though our domestic canines vary so much in size, shape, color and behaviour, they still retain much of their wild ancestry.
-We have “tamed” and modified certain behavioural and structural traits of the wolf but fundamentally, the dog remains anatomically and physiologically the same.
-Sixty million years of evotionary development has created one of the most successful predators of our time.
+In 1993, DNA testing revealed that Canis lupus and Canis Familiarus (the domestic dog) were the same species.
+Scientists renamed the domestic dog to be classified as a sub-species of the wolf: Canis lupus familiarus.
+Though our domestic canines vary so much in size, shape, color, and behavior, they still retain much of their wild ancestry.
+We have “tamed” and modified certain behavioral and structural traits of the wolf but fundamentally, the dog remains anatomically and physiologically the same.
+Sixty million years of evolutionary development have created one of the most successful predators of our time.

 Find out more about these amazing animals each week.
 You'll see your house pet in a whole new light.